Realizing a tunable honeycomb lattice in ABBA-stacked twisted double bilayer WSe$_2$: Band structure calculation and parameter estimate

 Our goal is to show that tdbWSe$_2$ can satisfy criteria (1) and (3) so that a honeycomb lattice with both sublattice and SU(2) spin rotation symmetries emerges at the moir\'e scale.
 That is to say, we require $E_{r}(\Gamma)>E_{r}(K)$ for $r=$MM and MX/XM, and $E_{\text{MX}}(\Gamma)=E_{\text{XM}}(\Gamma)>E_{\text{MM}}(\Gamma)$.
 Obtaining these energies from the model above requires us to make a choice for the interlayer distances in the tdbWSe$_2$ structure, which are unknown parameters.
 Our main goal is to demonstrate the possibility and the tunability of the emergent honeycomb lattice from tdbWSe$_2$ and estimate the relevant energy scale.
 We will not attempt to calculate the relaxed interlayer distances.
 Instead, we will make assumptions on them based on the following reasoning.
 In light of the $C_{2y}$ symmetry which flips the layers, the distance $d_{12}$ between the first and second layer should be the same as the distance $d_{34}$ between the third and fourth layer.
 For the distance between the central two layers $d_{23}$, because the MM stacking corresponds to the case where all tungsten atoms (also for selenium atoms) on both layers are stacked with perfect alignment, respectively, the repulsion from the interlayer interaction should be the strongest.
 Therefore, the value of $d_{23}$ in the MM stacking configuration should be larger than $d_{12}$ and $d_{23}$ in the MX/XM stacking configuration.
 With these considerations, we perturb the interlayer distances $d_{12}$, $d_{23}$ for the MM stacking, and $d_{23}$ for the MX/XM stacking, around the interlayer distance from the bulk WSe$_2$ data, $\sim$ 6.5 \AA{}~\cite{he2014stacking}, and find that the system can satisfy the energetics hierarchy in criteria (1) and (3) in a large parameter space around $d_{12}$=6 \AA{}.
 As an example that passes criteria (1) and (3), we choose the following interlayer distances $(d_{12},d_{23},d_{34})$=(6,6.25,6) \AA{} for MM stacking and $(d_{12},d_{23},d_{34})$=(6,5.8,6)\AA{} for MX and XM stacking for the estimation of the parameters in the continuum model.
 Note that this choice has smaller layer distances than the bulk data.
-In principle, one can consider adding pressure to reduce the interlayer distance if needed.
+In principle, one can consider adding pressure to reduce the interlayer distance if needed. {For example, a range of $d_{23}$ from 6 to 6.5 \AA{} (from 5.7 to 6.3 \AA{}) for MM (MX and XM) stacking with $d_{23}=5.8$ \AA{} ($d_{23}=6.25$ \AA{}) for MX and XM (MM) stacking fixed can also satisfy the both criteria.}

 Now, we present the valance band structure for the untwisted MM stacking in Fig.~\ref{fig:Abinitio}(a), and untwisted MX/XM stacking in Fig.~\ref{fig:Abinitio}(b).
 The corresponding valence band edge energies at the $\Gamma$ and $K$ valley for these two stackings are listed in Table~\ref{tab:energies}, which validate the two criteria.